sleepingkingstudios/bronze/DEVELOPMENT.md

   - alloy is metaphorically appropriate
     - incorporates different influences
     - a combination of ingredients that form a harmonious whole
+    - more than the sum of its parts

 ## Bug Fixes